sqlfluff/sqlfluff/docs/source/developingplugins.rst

 The name of a plugin should start with *"sqlfluff-plugin"* to be valid.

+A plugin may need to include a default configuration if its rules are configurable: use plugin default configurations **only for that reason**!
+We advise against overwriting core configurations by using a default plugin configuration, as there is no mechanism in place to enforce precendence between the core library configs and plugin configs, and multiple plugins could clash.

 A plugin Rule class name should have the structure:
 "Rule_PluginName_L000".
-The 'L' can by any letter and is meant to categorize rules; you could use the letter 'S' to denote rules that enforce security checks for example.
+The 'L' can be any letter and is meant to categorize rules; you could use the letter 'S' to denote rules that enforce security checks for example.